dhutapratama/docs/sail.md

 <a name="configuring-a-shell-alias"></a>
 ### Configuring A Shell Alias

-By default, Sail commands are invoked using the `vendor/bin/sail` script that is included with all new Laravel applications:
+By default, Sail commands are invoked using the `vendor/bin/sail` script that is included with all new Lets applications:

 ```shell
 ./vendor/bin/sail up